Mujjabi/DevOps/Kubernetes/kube.md

 pod is an envelope around the container

 ## The Node
-These 3 will be installed on every single node.
+These are the 3 major components of the node.
+They have to be installed on every single node.

 ![Alt text](<WhatsApp Image 2023-10-23 at 20.15.55_39308ac3.jpg>)

    - Kubelete: This is an agent of k8 and its the one running the show.
 Over sees all processes in the cluster.
 It works for me.
+This will create port.

-   - Docker: Needed in each node to make and spin - containers.
+   - Docker: Needed in each node to make - containers.
 This is an agent for docker-engine

    - Kubeproxy: As long as you here the work "proxy" in IT.
 It has something to do with networking. kube proxy is a port that manages networking.
 If you deploy the application and you see the app in the browser, its the proxy that exposes the app the external.Its a port and not an agent.